wgroeneveld/brainbaking/content/post/2020/12/developing-on-apple-m1-silicon.md

 - [Clipy](https://github.com/Clipy/Clipy) clipboard utility, the upgraded ClipMenu one.
 [Alfred](https://www.alfredapp.com/) is a bit too bloated for me, but it's M1 ready, if you think Spotlight isn't enough.
 - Hopefully Opera someday soon.
 - [Sublime Text 3](https://www.sublimetext.com/3).
 Preview builds of Visual Studio code are already released.
+- [Evernote](https://discussion.evernote.com/forums/topic/131507-apple-silicon-m1-version-of-evernote-10/).
+It runs on Electron, a known-to-be CPU hungry JS shell.
+The Rosetta one works, but is a bit sluggish and uses a significant amount of battery.

 [Spotify is a mess](https://www.reddit.com/r/spotify/comments/jyrsxw/when_will_spotify_support_the_new_m1_macbooks/), according to some, while others claim that Rosetta is "good enough".
 I'd like to run as much stuff as possible native, I guess we'll have to wait.
+For now, "it just works", but as Evernote, is far from optimized.

 ![](../mbairsvs.jpg "Left: M1 MacBook Air 2020.
 Right: x86_64 MacBook Air 2012.
 Note the differences in screen size.
 The Gold is a bit more Pink than I'd like, but it's growing on me!")